ArctosDB/documentation-wiki/_documentation/encumbrance.markdown

 date_updated:
 ---

-In the strictest sense, an Encumbrance restricts the visibility of catalog record to only the collection managers.
+An Encumbrance restricts the visibility of catalog record to only the collection managers.
 Encumbrances should not be confused with [permits]({% link _documentation/permits.markdown %}), which involve acceptable use of materials or information.

 ## encumbrance_id